ACCESSIBLE PARKING & ACCESS:

 WHEELCHAIR FOR HIRE:

-The club has two wheelchairs available for hire on match days for those supporters who have a need of a wheelchair because of a temporary disablement.
-There is no charge but a donation to ECDSA would be welcomed.
+The club has an assistant wheelchair available for hire on match days for those supporters who have a need of a wheelchair because of a temporary disablement.

-Anyone requiring the use of one of these chairs is advised to contact club reception for availability.
+Anyone requiring the use of the assistant wheelchair is advised to contact club reception for availability.

 OFFICIAL AWAY CLUB TRAVEL:

 For reasons of Health and Safety, wheelchair users are asked to be accompanied by a personal assistant.

 Supporters requiring access to accessible wheelchair areas and all those others with disabilities are advised to purchase tickets in advance if they do not hold a season ticket as the club.
 Tickets can be bought over the telephone or via the clubs online ticketing service.